Ely, Cambridgeshire: Education

-The King's School is a coeducational boarding school which was granted a royal charter in 1541 by Henry VIII.
+King's Ely is a coeducational boarding school which was granted a royal charter in 1541 by Henry VIII.
 King's Ely claims to have beginnings in the re-foundation of St Etheldreda's monastery in 970 by the Benedictine order.
 The wealthy sent their sons to such places to learn how to read and translate Latin texts.
 Edward the Confessor may have been educated at Ely between c.
 1005 and 1010.
 "The teaching of grammar continued in the cloisters [of Ely] and this tradition was the forerunner of the Cathedral Grammar School, today known as The King's School Ely".

-Needham's Charity School was founded in 1740 in Back Hill by Mrs Catherine Needham 'for the education, clothing and apprenticement of poor children'.
-There were originally 24 free scholars aged 9 to 14 years of age.'
+Needham's Charity School was founded in 1740 in Back Hill by Mrs Catherine Needham "for the education, clothing and apprenticement of poor children".
+There were originally 24 free scholars aged 9 to 14 years of age.
 After a period in St Mary's Street, Needham's School relocated to a new building in Downham Road adjacent to Ely High School in 1969.
 The original building on Back Hill is now part of King's Ely.

 The National School for boys was located in Silver Street.
 There was a National School for Girls in Market Street.
 Both National Schools received bursaries from the Parson's Charity.
 The Broad Street School was erected in 1858.
 In later years the Silver Street and Broad Street schools operated as St Mary's Junior School with one year group (Y5) in Broad Street.

 The Ely High School for Girls opened in 1905 in St. Mary's Street, moving to the Downham Road site in 1957 on a large site which also housed St Audrey's Infant School which opened on 15 May 1953.
 In 1972 Ely High School closed when state secondary education in the area changed to the comprehensive model, the site becoming the City of Ely VIth Form College, part of Ely Community College which is currently Ely College.